open menu icon

 Enter the correct credit hours for each course.
 LSAC calculates GPA as a credit-weighted average, meaning higher-credit courses contribute more heavily to your final CAS GPA, regardless of when the course was taken.

-Entering the exact credit hours will give you an accurate result.
+Entering exact credit hours is essential for an accurate result.

 3. Select your grade: